Educational Venues for Kids-Seoul, Gyeonggi-do

 Bank of Korean Monetary Museum is all about money.
 Visitors can use the money checking machine to make sure that not of their cash is counterfeit.
 Admission is free.
 Open from 10am to 5pm, Tuesday through Sunday.
 Closed Mondays.
 Getting there: Take Subway line 4 to Heohyeon Station (Stop 425) and go out Exit 7.
 Tel: 02-759-4881.

-Digital Pavilion opened in 2008 is popular with children and adults.
-The 4-story Pavilion offers visitors a look into IT-related products in its lifestyle experience center.
+Digital Pavilion is located in Digital Media City in Mapo-gu, Seoul.
+Popular with children and adults, the 4-story Pavilion offers visitors a look into IT-related products in its lifestyle experience center.
 Free admission.
-Advance one-day reservations reequired for the Creation floor but none needed for the Exploration & Imagination floors (2 & 3).
-English services require 2-day prior reservation.
-Hours: 9:30-18:00 (last entry 17:00) Closed Mondays, 1 January, Lunar New Year, Chuseok Holiday.
+Advance one-day reservations required for the Creation floor (reserve online here or call 02-2132-0500~02) but none needed for the Exploration & Imagination floors (2 & 3).
+Foreigners contact: email@example.com.
+Note 2nd Floor admission restricted to 14+.
+Hours: 9:30-18:00 (last entry 17:00) Closed Sunday, 1 January, Lunar New Year, Chuseok Holiday.
 Address: Nuritkum Square, 396 Worldcupbuk-ro, Mapo-gu, Seoul.
 Getting there: Digital Media City Subway Station, Line 6, Stop 618, Exit 2.
 Cross the street to the bus stop and take bus 7711 or 7730.
 Get off at Nurikum Square bus stop (4 bus stops) or walk about 10 minutes.More directions and map.
 Paid parking.
-Info: 02-2132-0500.

 FEELUX Lighting Museum is located just outside Seoul and is the only museum in Korea specializing in the history of lighting and is a wonderful place to look around.
 The traditional lighting room presents every type of illumination from prehistoric candle lights to various types of lamps throughout history, including those of Korea.
 The modern room begins with Edison's light bulb of 1897 all the way down to optic fiber and LED lights.
 Headlights on bikes and cars are also shown.There are also five theme rooms with different lighting arrangements to show how the room atmosphere differs according to varying types of illumination.
 A light therapy room demonstrates how light affects the body and brain, as well as other knowledge about mixing lights.
 The museum is located just north of Seoul in Yangju City.
 To get to Yangju you can take bus numbers 32,32-1 or 133 from Yangju Station on the Gyeongwon railway line.